If you are looking for a nice long walk to stretch the legs, surrounded by nature, then Narrabeen Lagoon Trail Sydney is for you.

 Tip: if you get a takeaway and eat it at Berry Reserve, don’t feed the birds or they won’t leave you alone!

-If you have children with you who spot the playground at Berry Reserve but you’re keen to move on, then persuade them that a better playground awaits at the next picnic ground, Bilarong.
+If you have children with you who spot the playground at Berry Reserve but you’re keen to move on, then persuade them that a better playground awaits at the next picnic ground on this Narrabeen walk – Bilarong Reserve.

 Berry Reserve to Bilarong Reserve

 Follow the road to the left as it swings into Narrabeen Parkway.
-The trail leaves the road and continues alongside the lagoon again as you enter Bilarong Reserve.
+The Narrabeen Lagoon bush trail walk leaves the road and continues alongside the lagoon again as you enter Bilarong Reserve.

 Bilarong Reserve is a lovely open space with lovely grassy spaces for picnics and a delightful, huge playground.

-If you have children who like playgrounds, then this stop is a must.
+If you have children who like playgrounds, then this stop on the Narrabeen Lakes walk is a must.
 Read all about Bilarong playground here.

 Bilarong Reserve to Middle Creek

-The trail continues by hugging the foreshore back to Middle Creek, and includes a bridge and extensive boardwalk to protect the environmentally sensitive foreshore here.
+The walk around Narrabeen Lagoon continues by hugging the foreshore back to Middle Creek, and includes a bridge and extensive boardwalk to protect the environmentally-sensitive foreshore here.

-Some sections of this part of the trail are a bit narrow and can feel congested if there are lots of walkers and cyclists around.
+Some sections of this part of the Narrabeen track are a bit narrow and can feel congested if there are lots of walkers and cyclists around.
+A Narrabeen Lagoon run is also popular with joggers.

 The wide views over the lagoon are lovely.